Gun truck: World War II

 US Army gun truck, with a Quadmount on the back of a CCKW.
 Note the loading ramps on both sides of the truck.

-Soviet SU-12 anti-tank gun truck, WWII.
+Soviet SU-12 self-propelled gun, designed in 1933.

 When the prospect of a German invasion of Britain seemed likely, the British Army designed and built an improvised armored vehicle, the Bedford OXA.
 It was based on the one and a half-ton OXD truck and was upgraded with armor plate, and armed with a .55 in anti-tank rifle and a Bren gun.
 Slightly less than a thousand were built by 1941, and they were employed by the British Home Guard.

 Other British examples from the invasion-scare period were the Armadillo armoured fighting vehicle and the Bison concrete armoured lorries.
 Both were conventional trucks fitted with improvised armour, in the case of the Bison, a concrete fighting-compartment was carried, essentially making a mobile pillbox.
 The Armadillo used two walls of wood, with the space between filled with gravel.
 Both vehicles had poor mobility and were employed for airfield defense by the Royal Air Force.

 In the event of a surprise, airborne attack, Bisons would deploy a short distance from the key points of the airfield and probably fight from static positions, positions where fixed defenses often could not be constructed as they would impede aircraft movement during day–to–day operations.
 The Armadillo's mobility, while poor, was better than the Bison's and it was intended they would take on a mobile role similar to a conventional armoured vehicle.